Wikileaks files: Tory leaders experience questioned

 The cables, obtained by whistleblowing website Wikileaks, reveal Bank of England governor Mervyn King had doubts about the pair ahead of May's election.

 Mr King feared they lacked economic experience and were too "political".

 The Bank said Mr King has an "effective" working relationship with both men.
-No 10 declined to comment.'Out of touch'
+No 10 declined to comment.

 The leaks reveal that Mr King made his comments about the experience of senior Conservative figures to US ambassador Louis Susman at a meeting in February - just months before the general election.

 It said Mr Susman wrote to US Secretary of State Hillary Clinton, in a classified dispatch, soon after reporting that Mr King had "great concerns about the Conservative leaders' lack of experience in reducing deficits".

 "He [Mr King] opined that party leader David Cameron and shadow chancellor George Osborne have not fully grasped the pressures they will face from different groups when attempting to cut spending," Mr Susman is reported to have said.

 When Mr King asked for details about how the two men planned to tackle the UK's huge budget deficit before the general election, Mr Susman reported that the governor told him that he had received "only generalities in return".